Theatre Teacher Education

 Point of Pride

-Theatre Teacher Education students play an important role in planning and running the Illinois High School Theatre Festival, the largest festival of its kind in the U.S.
+Theatre Teacher Education students play an important role in planning and running the Illinois High School Theatre Festival, one of the largest festivals of its kind in the U.S.

 Why study Theatre Teacher Education?